taoito/AR-world-explorer/README.md

 6. Social Integration:

    ARWorldExplorer leverages the social media information to provide a better experience for the users.
 The Social layer is an important part of the App, allowing users to interact with their social network through Augmented Reality interface.
-Facebook access token is used by Facebook apps to access userís data without having to asking for permissions too frequently.
-On the mobile device, after user connects with an app using Facebook Login (managed by Facebook), the app can access userís public information (public profile and friendlist).
+Facebook access token is used by Facebook apps to access user‚Äôs data without having to asking for permissions too frequently.
+On the mobile device, after user connects with an app using Facebook Login (managed by Facebook), the app can access user‚Äôs public information (public profile and friendlist).
 If an app wants to access other private or sensitive information, there will be a Login Dialog, which lets the user know which permissions he/she is going to expose to the app.
 After the login process is finished, the app would be provided an access_token.
 The access_token can be invalidated by two ways:
   * It can expire after a specific period, which could be a few hours for short-lived tokens or a few days for long-lived tokens (which can be requested with the short-lived tokens).
   * The user chooses to stop exposing information to the app.